Plumbing's Past: The Surprising Origins of the Word 'Plumber'

 FAQs:

-How can you tell the difference between a plumber and a plumbing contractor?
+What is the difference between a plumber and a plumbing contractor?

 How long has plumbing been around?

-What are some plumbing problems that homeowners have to face?
+What are some plumbing problems homeowners are faced with?

-What should I look out for when I am hiring a plumber?
+What should I look for when I am hiring the services of a plumber?

-What can I do to prevent plumbing issues in my home?
+What can I do to prevent problems with my plumbing in my house?